 Soybean, being a vegetable oil, is a good source of plant sterols, especially ß-sitosterol.
 The FDA has approved the following claim for phytosterols: "Foods containing at least 0.4 gram per serving of plant sterols, eaten twice a day with meals for a daily total intake of at least 0.8 gram, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease."
 Phyto-sterols competitively inhibit cholesterol absorption in the gut and thereby can reduce blood cholesterol levels by 10% to 15%

 Soybean oil is a modest sources of antioxidant, vitamin E. 100 g fresh oil has 8.18 mg of α-tocopherol and 64.26 mg of γ-tocopherol.
-Vitamin E is a powerful lipid soluble antioxidan, required for maintaining the integrity of cell membrane of mucosa and skin by protecting from harmful oxygen-free radicals.
+Vitamin E is a powerful lipid-soluble antioxidant, required for maintaining the integrity of the cell membrane of mucosa and skin by protecting from harmful oxygen-free radicals.

-The oil has vitamin K in high concentrations; 100 g of oil compose of 183.9 mcg.
-Vitamin K has potential role bone health by promoting osteoblastic (bone formation and strengthening) activity.
-Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has established role in the treatment of patients suffering from Alzheimer's disease.
+The oil has vitamin-K in high concentrations; 100 g of oil compose of 183.9 mcg.
+Vitamin-K has a potential role in bone health through the promotion of osteoblastic (bone formation and strengthening) activity.
+Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has an established role in the treatment of patients suffering from Alzheimer's disease.